k-jingyang/vdb/NOTES.md

 ## TODO

+- Implement insert/delete based on Fresh-DiskANN
 - Try out io_uring experiments?
-- Implement insert/delete based on Fresh-DiskANN
-- Arbitrary vector dimension
+- io_uring should help with
 - Dig into <https://github.com/infrawhispers/anansi>
   - How is RocksDB used?
 - qdrant benchmarking
+- How would this be sharded/scaled across machines?

 ## Questions